 Located in Duncanville, across FM 1382 from Cedar Hill State Park, Cedar Ridge Preserve has approximately 9 miles of hiking available.
 The entrance is on Mountain Creek Parkway.
-Cedar Ridge Preserve is managed by volunteers of the Audubon Dallas chapter (not employees of National Audubon Society) and is owned primarily by the City of Dallas and Dallas County.
+Cedar Ridge Preserve is managed by volunteers of the Audubon Dallas chapter (not employees of National Audubon Society) and is part of the Dallas County Open Space System.
 Please check their Facebook page for hours, closures, and updates, including any COVID-related restrictions and limitations they may have in place.

 Many links on this page lead to websites that are not managed by Audubon.
 These links are provided as a reference only.

 The information presented on this page is provided as a reference only and may have changed since the last update.